Exercises

 BJT circuit with potentiometer

-1. Fill in the table below to indicate the voltage at E, B, and C when the input is (a) at ground and (b) at 3.3 V.
+1. For the circuit shown in Exercise #7, fill in the table below to indicate the voltage at E, B, and C when the base resistor is connected to (a) 0 V and (b) 3.3 V.

 V_E V_B V_C